+In Norway, public agencies procure goods and services for close to 58 billion Euros every year.
+Innovative Procurements is a new method for public procurements.
 In Innovative Procurements requesting pre-defined solutions from the market is discouraged.
 Instead, needs and functions are communicated to the market, which in turn responds on how to best solve this.

 Through Innovative Procurements, mapping and defining needs are emphasized, the market is invited for dialogue, and challenged to come up with smart solutions.

 In this video you are briefly introduced to the Norwegian method of Innovative Procurements.
 This video demonstrates three very different processes in which Innovative Procurement as a method has been applied: Stavanger municipality/ F5IT; Hias/ Nærenergi; and Undervisningsbygg/ Caverion.
 The video also illustrates the different gains achieved in the form of positive environmental impacts; increase in the number of jobs with firms involved in these innovations; and lastly, reduction in the overall costs for the public procurer.